Earl of March: Earls of March in the Peerage of England

 The Earls of March on the Welsh Marches were descended from Roger Mortimer, as there had been no single office in this region since the Earl of Mercia.
-He forfeited his title, which was in the Peerage of England, for treason in 1330, but his descendant Roger managed to have it restored eighteen years later.
-With the death of the fifth Earl, however, there remained no more Mortimers who were heirs to the first Earl, and the title passed to Richard Plantagenet, Duke of York.
+He forfeited his title, which was in the Peerage of England, for treason in 1330, but his grandson Roger managed to have it restored eighteen years later.
+With the death of the fifth Earl, however, there remained no more Mortimers who were heirs to the first Earl, and the title passed to the fifth earl's nephew, Richard Plantagenet, Duke of York.
 Duke Richard passed the title on to his son Edward, who would later become King Edward IV, causing the earldom of March to merge into the Crown.

 In the Peerage of England, the next creation of the earldom came when Edward Plantagenet, Duke of Cornwall was made Earl of March in 1479.
 In 1483, he succeeded as King Edward V, and the earldom merged in the crown.
-Later that year, however, his uncle Richard of Gloucester acceded to the throne as Richard III.
-The fate of the young Edward and his brother, Richard has never been confirmed.
+Later that year, however, his uncle Richard of Gloucester usurped the throne as Richard III.

 The next English creation was in favour of Esme Stewart, the third Duke of Lennox.
 His successors bore the earldom, until the death of the sixth Duke, when both the earldom and the dukedom became extinct.
 The last English creation was in favour of Charles Lennox, 1st Duke of Richmond and Lennox.
 His successors have borne the English earldom of March since then.